roocs/rooki/docs/source/development.rst

   $ pip install -r requirements_dev.txt

-When you're done making changes, check that your changes pass `flake8` and the tests:
+When you're done making changes, check that your changes pass `black`, `flake8` and the tests:

 .. code-block:: console

+    $ black rooki tests
-    $ flake8 rooki
+    $ flake8 rooki tests
     $ pytest tests

 Or use the Makefile: